google/flax/docs/guides/haiku_migration_guide.rst

 Next, we will define a ``RNN`` Module that will contain the logic for the entire RNN.
 In Haiku, we will first initialze the ``RNNCell``, then use it to construct the ``carry``, and finally use ``hk.scan`` to run the ``RNNCell`` over the input sequence.
-In Flax its done a bit different, we will use ``nn.scan`` to define a new temporary type that wraps ``RNNCell``.
+In Flax its done a bit differently, we will use ``nn.scan`` to define a new temporary type that wraps ``RNNCell``.
 During this process we will also specify instruct ``nn.scan`` to broadcast the ``params`` collection (all steps share the same parameters) and to not split the ``params`` rng stream (so all steps intialize with the same parameters), and finally